bennyficial/Bamazon/README.md

 The objective is to use Node.js and MySQL to create an Amazon-like store front application.

+This application should should have 3 different views: Customer, Manager, and Supervisor.

+Customer View- Take in a customer's order and deplete the stock's inventory.

+Manager View- Allow for a manager to view all products for sale, view products with low inventory, add more inventory to existing products on sale, add new products for sale.

+Supervisor View- Allow for a supervisor to view the profitablity of all departments as well as adding new departments.

 ## Getting Started

-- Clone repo.
+- Run command in Terminal or Gitbash 'git clone https://github.com/bennyficial/bamazon.git'
 - Run command in Terminal or Gitbash 'npm install'
-- Run command in Terminal or Gitbash 'git clone https://github.com/bennyficial/bamazon.git'

 ### Setting up the Database
 1. Open mySQL and connect to an existing local server or create a new one with the following values: